victalbrecht/victalbrecht/README.md

 # Hello! 👋🏻

-<code>Hi, I'm Victor Albrecht, a Senior Front-end Engineer with over 5 years of experience.
-Currently working mainly with Angular and its related technologies.</code>
+Hi, I'm Victor, a passionate Senior Front-end Engineer with over 5 years of experience.
+Currently working mainly with Angular and its related technologies.

-📌 <code>Porto Alegre, Rio Grande do Sul - Brazil</code>

 <br />